hardwario/docs/tower/firmware-development/hardwario-extension-tutorial.md

 You will be prompted to select a folder where the [**twr-skeleton firmware**](https://github.com/hardwario/twr-skeleton) should be cloned (**A new folder for the firmware will be created**).

-After you select the folder you can **name your firmware folder** so you don’t have some collisions with other firmware folders.
+After you select the folder you **should name your firmware folder** so you don’t have some collisions with other firmware folders.

 ### From Existing Project…